0xPolygonID/tutorials/mkdocs/docs/wallet/identity/api/get-identities.md

 # To Get Identities: `getIdentities`

-We can get a list of public info of all the identities stored in the SDK using `getIdentities()` function.
+We can get a list of public information about all the identities stored on the SDK using `getIdentities()` function.
 This is the entry point for any Integrator.

 ```
 Future<List<IdentityEntity>> getIdentities() async